top of page

 Yet, your organization and the services you provide cannot force individual change.
 You can only provide the resources and opportunities needed to support people as they choose to change their lives.
 And what that change looks like must be determined by the participants themselves.

-Aligning Organizational Goals with Individual Outcomes
+Strategy 3: Aligning Organizational Impact Goals with Individual Outcomes

 Organizations who successfully put participants at the center focus on aligning measurable organizational goals with the outcomes their participants wish to achieve.
 Another way to think about this is aligning the organization’s “why” with their participants’ “why.”
 Your organization’s whys and your participants’ whys, while they certainly overlap, are distinct and unique from one another.
 And maintaining a sort of dual-vision throughout your work—looking from the inside out, as well as the from the outside in—is essential to reflect upon and to align both perspectives to each and every aspect of your organization’s programs and services.